eanylin/openstack_kolla/Rebuild_Environment.md

 kolla-genpwd
 ```

-Further information can also be found on the official Kolla Ansible documentation
+Further information can also be found at the official Kolla Ansible documentation
 [link](https://docs.openstack.org/developer/kolla-ansible/quickstart.html)